I’m allergic to complexity, at least when it comes to content.

-Why?
 Because I want every organization to embrace the incredible opportunity that all of us now have as publishers.
 Publishing is a privilege; we shouldn’t squander it.
 Yet many companies are.
-As my friend Joe Pulizzi said, “Every company is already a publisher.
-But there are two types… those that know it and those that don’t.”
-(I love that.)
+As my friend Joe Pulizzi said:

 I hope the simplicity of this chart underscores the idea that making the leap to publisher is doable if you know what you’re… well, doing.
 And as I learned in my journalism days: “No one will complain because you made something too easy to understand.”

 This might be a chief content officer, or a content manager, or a VP of content.
 I favor a C-level title, because it’s just that critical to any organization.

 This is the person who sets the content strategy throughout the organization, the one who answers these big questions and more: